Marketing automation is bandied around regularly in meeting rooms and the media these days. So how do you get started with marketing automation?

 It would seem from our investigations that there’s many different interpretations about what Marketing automation is.
 Some people talk about marketing automation being about tactics, about artificial intelligence, some speak about software, and others refer to it as a subset of customer relationship management.

 The term itself however, provides a hint as to how we should define marketing automation - you automate your marketing.
 Simple!

 If we assume that automation requires technology, we can then define marketing automation in the following way:

-Marketing automation is the how you apply technology to optimise, pre-set and measure repetitive marketing tasks.
+Marketing automation is the 'how' you apply technology to optimise, pre-set and measure repetitive marketing tasks.

-Why use marketing automation?
+Why implement marketing automation?

-Marketing automation is more than sending mass emails.
+However, marketing automation is more than sending mass emails.
 Both B2C and B2B marketers can use marketing automation software to achieve better performance across the following strategic goals.

 - Increasing lead generation

 - Increasing sales revenue